Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 ## Subdomain migration

-If you're a [US hosted multi-tenant account](/docs/cloud/about-cloud/access-regions-ip-addresses) being migrated to a static subdomain, you may need to take additional action in your Snowflake account to prevent service disruptions.
+If you're a [multi-tenant account](/docs/cloud/about-cloud/access-regions-ip-addresses) being migrated to a static subdomain, you may need to take additional action in your Snowflake account to prevent service disruptions.

 Snowflake limits each security integration (`CREATE SECURITY INTEGRATION … TYPE = OAUTH`) to a single redirect URI.
 If you configured your OAuth integration with `cloud.getdbt.com`, you must take one of two courses of action: